AkidaSoto/Squair/README.md

   - to be implemented (beginner):
   - cardinal direction: look at the cartesian plane and their reward history
   - relative face: look at it's relative position and the reward history
-  - internal state: some kind of hunger state?

   - to be implemented (advanced):
   - Policy creation/policy fusion: see a.